-The appointment of Alas Oplas & Co. as the Company's external auditor for the Calendar Year ending 31 December 2023 will be approved during the stockholders' meeting.
-Representatives of Alas Oplas & Co.
-CPAs will be present during the stockholders' meeting and will have the opportunity to make a statement if they desire to do so.
+In the Regular Meeting held last 17 November 2023, the Board of Directors of the Company approved the change of external auditor for the Calendar Year ending 31 December 2023 from Alas Oplas & Co., CPAs to Reyes Tacandong & Co.
+The appointment of Reyes Tacandong & Co. as the Company's external auditor for the Calendar Year ending 31 December 2023 will be approved during the Special Stockholders' Meeting on 05 January 2024.
+Representatives of Reyes Tacandong & Co. will be present during the stockholders' meeting and will have the opportunity to make a statement if they desire to do so.
 They will also be available to respond to appropriate questions.

-Alas Oplas & Co. was the Company's external auditor for the Fiscal Year ending 30 June 2018, 31 December 2018, 31 December 2020, and 31 December 2021.
+The change of external auditor is in compliance with the requirement on the rotation of external auditors.
+Alas Oplas & Co. was the Company's external auditor for the Fiscal Years ending 30 June 2018, 31 December 2018, Calendar Years ending 31 December 2019, 31 December 2020, 31 December 2021, and 31 December 2022.